Rational Inverse Reasoning: Few-Shot Imitation by Inferring Intent through Planning: Rational Inverse Reasoning

+The VLM proposal is not a formal Markov kernel, so the loop does not perform principled rejuvenation or re-weighting; it is best understood as iterative finite-pool posterior scoring with adaptive VLM proposals (a particle-style posterior search over programs) similar to \citet{piriyakulkij2024doing}.
+Principled rejuvenation (e.g. MCMC moves on programs \cite{lewSMCP3SequentialMonte2023, schkufza2013stochastic}) is future work.

-For purposes of solving new task instances and evaluating explanations, we produce the empirical MAP hypothesis from the final iteration.
-By combining language-model priors with demonstration-based rational feedback, this iterative refinement mechanism allows the system to bootstrap from a generic prior to a structured and task-relevant explanation posterior.
+By combining language-model priors with demonstration-based rational feedback, this iterative refinement mechanism allows the system to bootstrap from a generic prior to a structured and task-relevant explanation posterior, searching over an infinite hypothesis space of open-ended task programs.
+In a novel scene, the selected program is executed to produce a new grounded task specification, and planning synthesizes behavior for that scene.
+The robot does not replay, warp, or geometrically imitate a training trajectory; it re-plans from the inferred intent.